 - Olin’s LinkedIn group (log in to your Linkedin account, navigate to group 1090, and ask to join.
 A group moderator approves alumni requests.)

 - CAREERlink houses information for BSBA/SMP and alumni from those programs

 - OlinConnect houses information for MBA/PMBA/EMBA and alumni from those programs

 Resources with the key icon require you to login with your WUSTL key.
 Click here for instructions.
 Those with the padlock icon use another authentication method.
 Contact the WCC at email@example.com for instructions.

 Looking for talent?

-Alumni are encouraged to partner with members of our Employer Relations team to publicize job opportunities to the student or alumni populations.
-Our team members are organized by industry and are available to assist you.
+Let us help connect you to talented students and other alumni to fill positions for your organization.
+WCC team members are organized by industry and are eager to assist you.
 Connect by emailing firstname.lastname@example.org.
-If you would prefer, post the job description and application process on the Job Discussions board in Olin’s LinkedIn group.
+If you prefer, post the job description and application process on the Job Discussions board in Olin’s LinkedIn group.

 Add to your network